U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Release Date: March 23, 2016 | Next Release Date: December 18, 2016 | full report

 Previous Reports (pdf)

 The Annual Coal Report (ACR) provides annual data on U.S. coal production, number of mines, productive capacity, recoverable reserves, employment, productivity, consumption, stocks, and prices.
-All data for 2013 and prior years are final, with the exception of 2013 electric power sector data, which are preliminary.
+All data for 2014 and prior years are final.

 Email: JenAlyse Arena